presto-osu/dp-trace-freq/README.md

-This is the release of artifacts for Chapter 4 "Local Differential Privacy for Frequency Analysis of Software Traces" from [Yu Hao's Ph.D. dissertation](http://web.cse.ohio-state.edu/presto/pubs/hao_phd23.pdf):
+This is the release of artifacts for Chapter 4 "Local Differential Privacy for Frequency Analysis of Software Traces" and Chapter 5 "Deploying LDP Frequency Analysis of Software Traces" from [Yu Hao's Ph.D. dissertation](http://web.cse.ohio-state.edu/presto/pubs/hao_phd23.pdf):

 ```
 @PhDThesis{hao-phd23,